iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `thread` as UUID, e.g. `f7771b285a971ba25d66dbe2d82f0bf5f956f4fe548bdf8617c3f24ebc10ed8c`: A UUID as String, defined by the agent that initiated an interaction, to be used to identify this specific interaction to track it agent-locally.
 Together with the context, these two fields can be used to identity a message / state within a specific interaction.

-`callbackURL` as URL/String, e.g. `https://www.bobsworld.com/` or `https://www.aliceswonderland/`: Defines the URL or API call where a request or response is to be delivered to.
+`callbackURL` as URL/String, e.g. `https://www.bobsworld.com/` or `https://www.aliceswonderland/serviceEndpoint`: Defines the URL (or API call) where a message is to be delivered to.

 `id` as String, e.g. `did:iota:3b8mZHjb6r6inMcDVZU4DZxNdLnxUigurg42tJPiFV9v`: An IOTA decentralized identifier.